Changes to our services due to Coronavirus (COVID-19)

 Support for young people

-We also have a dedicated phone line for young people in Year 9 and above, and their parents.
+We also have a dedicated phone line for parents and carers, and for young people in Year 9 and above.
 It covers Bracknell Forest, Reading, West Berkshire and Wokingham.

 We're here to give you health advice and refer you into the service for ongoing support if you need it.